blueinkhq/blueink-client-js/README.md

 ## Installation

-Use `npm` to install the Blueink Javascript Library
+Use `npm` to install the BlueInk Javascript Library

 ```
 npm install blueink-client-js